asriv003/Feature-Selection-Project/README.md

 • Our Original Algorithm.

 #Feature Selection
-Feature selection is the process of selecting a subset of relevant features for the use of model construction.[1]
-Feature selection techniques are used for following reasons:

-• simplification of models to make them more interpretable.

-• reduce training time.

-• reduce overfitting.

 In a large data set many features are either redundant or irrelevant and thus can be removed without incurring much loss of information.
 Two of the most important methods to select subset of relevant features is: